stanleykywu/predicting-stocks/README.md

 # Efficient  and  Effective  Methods  for  Predicting Stock Market Prices
-The paper detailing our experiments and results can be found within the "paper" folder, or <a href="/paper/AI_Paper.pdf" class="image fit">here</a> for quick access.
+The paper detailing our experiments and results can be found within the "paper" folder, or <a href="/paper/AI_Paper.pdf" class="image fit">here</a> for quick access. **IMPORTANT NOTE:** for the blue links in the paper to work, you must download the paper from GitHub.

 ## Requirements
 To install and make sure you have all requirements necessary to run our code, you can run `pip install -r requirements.txt` from the root directory to verify necessary packages and install missing ones.